Unable to format new disk after selection

 1) output (or the short url of) fpaste --sysinfo

-#4 Updated by taa over 2 years ago
+#4 Updated by taa almost 3 years ago

 This issue seems remarkably similar to what I've been struggling with for about two days.
 After clicking SKIP I get, "No partition selected!"
 I wonder if this what the OP means by "which yields an error."

 I finally figured out that even though you can click on "format entire disk" you still have to select the partition so that it shows as "green".
 There's isn't really a clear indication that this is what you need to do.
 After all, if you select "format entire disk" shouldn't that be enough info to proceed?
 (A rhetorical question.)
 For this reason I don't think the issue subject is correct -- Unable to format new disk after selection -- because checking "format entire disk" doesn't qualify as "selecting".